All Episodes

 Now in Iowa, she doesn't even take questions from voters or the media.

-And I think Chris and I agree on that that ultimately, you know, she would not have a chance to win the Republican nomination.
+And I think Chris, and I agree on that, that ultimately, you know, she would not have a chance to win the Republican nomination.

 But if somehow she were the nominee, the Democrats and the media would absolutely eat her lunch.

-And remember, I think a lot of our voters remember, you know, back in 2008, like a John McCain, the media loved him uh right up until the point he was the nominee against Obama.
+And remember, I think a lot of our voters remember, you know, back in 2008, like a John McCain, the media loved him right up until the point he was the nominee against Obama.

-And then they turned and they absolutely eviscerated him, and so she wouldn't be able to stand up uh to that scrutiny.
+And so she wouldn't be able to stand up to that scrutiny.

-Governor Ronda Santos, uh, thanks so much for being with us.
+Thanks so much for being with us.

 We will see you in the cold of Iowa on Monday.